CoEdIT: Text Editing by Task-Specific Instruction Tuning: Abstract

 \section{Abstract}

-Text editing or revision is an essential function of the human writing process.
-Understanding the capabilities of LLMs for making high-quality revisions and collaborating with human writers is a critical step toward building effective writing assistants.
-With the prior success of LLMs and instruction tuning, we leverage instruction-tuned LLMs for text revision to improve the quality of user-generated text and improve the efficiency of the process.
-We introduce \methodnosp, a state-of-the-art text editing model for writing assistance. \method takes instructions from the user specifying the attributes of the desired text, such as "\textit{Make the sentence simpler}" or "\textit{Write it in a more neutral style}," and outputs the edited text.
+We introduce \methodnosp, a state-of-the-art text editing system for writing assistance. \method takes instructions from the user specifying the attributes of the desired text, such as "\textit{Make the sentence simpler}" or "\textit{Write it in a more neutral style}," and outputs the edited text.
 We present a large language model fine-tuned on a diverse collection of task-specific instructions for text editing (a total of 82K instructions).
-Our model (1) achieves state-of-the-art performance on various text editing benchmarks, (2) is competitive with publicly available largest-sized LLMs trained on instructions while being $\sim$60x smaller, (3) is capable of generalizing to unseen edit instructions, and (4) exhibits compositional comprehension abilities to generalize to instructions containing different combinations of edit actions.
-Through extensive qualitative and quantitative analysis, we show that writers prefer the edits suggested by \methodnosp, relative to other state-of-the-art text editing models.
-Our code and data are publicly available\footnote{\url{https://github.com/vipulraheja/coedit}}.
+Our model (1) achieves state-of-the-art performance on various text editing benchmarks, (2) is competitive with publicly available largest-sized LLMs trained on instructions while being $\sim$60x smaller, (3) is capable of generalizing to unseen edit instructions, and (4) exhibits abilities to generalize to composite instructions containing different combinations of edit actions.
+Through extensive qualitative and quantitative analysis, we show that writers prefer the edits suggested by \methodnosp, relative to other state-of-the-art text editing models\footnote{Code, data, and models available at \url{https://github.com/vipulraheja/coedit}}.